reapp/new-site/source/docs-animations.md

 <Component animations={animations}>
 ```

-In the above example we are definining a more complex animation, where the component is being told to animate it's outermost div (`self`) with two animations: 'fade' and 'moveLeft'.
-Meanwhile, we assign the 'moveRight' animation to it's button.
+In the above example we are defining a more complex animation, where the component is being told to animate its outermost div (`self`) with two animations: 'fade' and 'moveLeft'.
+Meanwhile, we assign the 'moveRight' animation to its button.

 In reapp-ui, we have a helper that automatically handles these props.
 The keys in the animation object merely map to DOM nodes within the component.
 We expose a function `componentProps()` that returns props for our components in a structured way.
 For example, within our above Component we would write: